-The BRIDGE study was a 12-month open-label, single arm switch-over study evaluating the safety and efficacy of pegunigalsidase alfa, 1 mg/kg infused every two weeks, in up to 22 Fabry patients.
-The trial, which is was completed in December 2019, enrolled patients then being treated with agalsidase alfa, marketed by Takeda Pharmaceutical Company Limited (acquired Shire Plc) as Replagal[®], for at least two years and on a stable dose for at least six months.
-Patients were screened and evaluated over three months while continuing Replagal treatment.
-Following the screening period, each patient was enrolled and switched from Replagal treatment to receive intravenous (IV) infusions of PRX-102 1 mg/kg every two weeks for 12 months.
+The BRIDGE study was a 12-month open-label, single arm switch-over study evaluating the safety and efficacy of pegunigalsidase alfa, 1 mg/kg infused every two weeks, in up to 22 Fabry patients previously treated with agalsidase alfa (Replagal; marketed by Takeda Pharmaceutical Company Limited (acquired Shire Plc)) for at least two years and on a stable dose for at least six months.
+The trial was completed in December 2019.
+Patients were screened and evaluated over three months while continuing agalsidase alfa treatment.

-Final results of the data generated in the study showed substantial improvement in renal function as measured by mean annualized estimated Glomerular Filtration Rate, or eGFR, slope in both male and female patients who were switched from agalsidase alfa to PRX-102.
+Final results of the data generated in the BRIDGE study showed substantial improvement in renal function as measured by mean annualized eGFR slope in both male and female patients.
 Twenty of 22 patients completed the 12-month treatment duration.
 Eighteen of the patients who completed the study opted to roll over to a long-term extension study and continue to be treated with PRX-102.
 In the study, the mean annualized eGFR slope of the study participants improved from -5.90 mL/min/1.73m2/year while on agalsidase alfa to -1.19 mL/min/1.73m2/year on PRX-102 in all patients.
 Male patients improved from -6.36 mL/min/1.73m2/year to -1.73 mL/min/1.73m2/year and female patients improved from -5.03 mL/min/1.73m2/year to -0.21 mL/min/1.73m2/year.
-Following the switch to PRX-102, there was a decrease in patients with progressing or fast progressing kidney disease, and most patients achieved a stable status post-switch.
+Following the switch to PRX-102, there was a decrease in patients with progressing or fast progressing kidney disease which is consistent with the therapeutic goals for Fabry disease, as identified by Christoph Wanner, et. al., in 2019, and most patients achieved a stable status post-switch.

-PRX-102 was well-tolerated in the study, with all adverse events being transient in nature without sequelae.
+PRX-102 was well-tolerated in the BRIDGE study, with all adverse events being transient in nature without sequelae.
 Of the 22 patients enrolled in the BRIDGE study, the majority of treatment emergent adverse events were mild or moderate in severity, with two patients (9.1%) withdrawing from the therapy due to hypersensitivity reaction that was resolved.
 The most common moderate treatment emergent adverse events were nasopharyngitis, headache and dyspnea.